eusouorui/PicaPontoScript/README.md

 ### For Testing
 - Clone the project
 - Open the index.html
-- Click on the time
+- Click on the page

 Manually change the time for the message to vary